stevexyz/SlyMlego/Docs/README.md

 **Add/modify features**:
 1. Remove all training files from all directories -> `./clean-model-and-data.sh`
-2. Modify `FeatureExtraction.py` program and add/modify features (in `Const.py` there is the list of features)
+2. Modify `FeatureExtraction.py` program and add/modify features
-3. To see features extracted use `python print_x.py` (note that is adapting dimension order and coordinates for pretty printing)
+3. To see features extracted use `python print-pickle.py` (note that is adapting dimension order and coordinates for pretty printing)
 4. Prepare and train again

 **Evaluate a single chess position**:
 1. Copy the trained model to be used (`__model.hdf5`) in the current directory
-2. Call to `EvaluatePosition(board)` function (in `Eval.py`) with the fen string of the position to be evaluated return the evaluation score in centipawns
+2. Call to `single-position-evaluation.py` with the fen string of the position to be evaluated

 ## TROUBLESHOOTING